AnnFell/AoC2024/readme.md

 **Day 8 - solved**
 Part 1: Another "why does it work on the test input but not on the puzzle". ~~Out of time for today, maybe tonight.~~ Couldn't leave it alone and a properly unit tested until function saves (half) the puzzle day.
 Part 2: done I guess

+**Day 9**
+Part 1: I thought I had a pretty nice and fast solution.
+But no luck, test input is correct, but no star.
+Getting into the real timecrunch here!
+Must be nice solving each day in an hour or two max